DOL Releases Final Ruling on Overtime

 Jeff Danen

 I am a partner in the Green Bay, WI, office of Hawkins Ash CPAs and joined the firm in 1998.
 I have extensive experience providing tax and audit services to individuals, commercial businesses and credit unions.
-I also provide business valuation and compilation and review services.
-I am a member of the firm's Audit and Accounting Committee.

 GET connected.
 STAY connected.